How DNA Profiling Works

 Use of DNA Profiles in Law Enforcement

-Once the profile is created, what's next?
-It really depends on how the DNA profile is to be used.
-If it was created from DNA recovered in a criminal investigation, prosecutors in the United States will enter it into CODIS, the Combined Data Index System.
+If the DNA comes from samples recovered in a criminal investigation, prosecutors in the United States will enter it into CODIS, the Combined Data Index System.
 CODIS is a computer program maintained by the FBI, which operates databases across the country.
-These databases contain more than five million profiles.
-CODIS contains several different indexes:

 • The Offender Index contains the profiles of people convicted of various crimes.
 The crimes that result in inclusion in the Offender Index vary depending on the state, and they range from certain misdemeanors to sexual offenses and murder.